elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 ## Interpolation and escaping in string sigils

 Elixir supports some sigil variants to deal with escaping characters and interpolation.
-By convention, uppercase letters are used for sigls which do not perform interpolation.
+In particular, uppercase letters sigils do not perform interpolation nor escaping.
 For example, although both `~s` and `~S` will return strings, the former allows escape codes and interpolation while the latter does not:

 ```iex
 iex> ~s(String with escape codes \x26 #{"inter" <> "polation"})